awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-ecs-ecr-codedeploy.md

   ```
   ```

-  For more information about the AppSpec file, including examples, see [AWS CodeDeploy AppSpec File Reference](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file.html)\.
+  For more information about the AppSpec file, including examples, see [CodeDeploy AppSpec File Reference](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file.html)\.

   Create a file named `appspec.yaml` with the following contents\.
 For `TaskDefinition`, do not change the `<TASK_DEFINITION>` placeholder text\.
 This value is updated when your pipeline runs\.